EugeneMsv/amqp-rabbit-spring-boot-autoconfigure/README.md

      `${spring.application.name}+<Connection-name>`

-    * In order to customize registration of bean definition you can provide custom implementation for `com.github.eugenemsv.amqp.rabbit.bean.AmqpBeanDefinitionCustomizer` and set full class name to the property `queue.management.bean.definition.customizer`.
+    * In order to customize registration of bean definition you can provide custom implementation for `com.github.eugenemsv.amqp.rabbit.bean.AmqpBeanDefinitionCustomizer` and set full class name to the property `queue.rabbit.management.bean.definition.customizer`.
         Take care about no-args constructor in your custom implementation.

-    * In order to customize creation of beans you can provide custom implementation for `com.github.eugenemsv.amqp.rabbit.bean.AmqpBeansFactory` and set bean name to the property `queue.management.bean.factory`.
+    * In order to customize creation of beans you can provide custom implementation for `com.github.eugenemsv.amqp.rabbit.bean.AmqpBeansFactory` and set bean name to the property `queue.rabbit.management.bean.factory`.
     Add custom implementation to the application context  like ordinary bean.